muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 I knew full well I wouldn't be getting an answer that made any sense in this situation.

-But some how, I still had to asked.
+But somehow, I still had to ask.

 This was the only thing left that'd make sense at this point,

-I was hoping this was a joke, a prank, that Mikay orchistrated this whole thing, hacked my computers to mess with me.
+I was hoping this was a joke, a prank, that Mikay orchestrated this whole thing, hacked my computers to mess with me.

 The reason didn't matter, all that mattered was the truth.